DFW1N/DFW1N-OSINT/README.md

 * [OneShift Australia](https://au.oneshiftjobs.com/) - *Find one-off shifts, casual work, or permanent part-time employment.*
 * [CareerJet Australia](https://www.careerjet.com.au/) - *You can find a wide variety of roles.*
 * [ArtsHub Australia](https://www.artshub.com.au/) - *If you’re looking for work in the arts, cultural, or creative industries.*
+* [GlassDoor Australia](https://www.glassdoor.com.au/index.htm) - *You can find a wide variety of roles.*
+* [Gumtree Jobs Australia](https://www.gumtree.com.au/jobs) - *Jobs posted by organisations, Recruiters, Managers, Owners and more.*
+* [Neuvoo Australia](https://au.neuvoo.com/) - *You can look for jobs based on city, state, region, industry, company, and skills.*

 ## America